Sports in Atlanta: Box Lacrosse

 In 2015, Atlanta became the furthest south major league box lacrosse team in the National Lacrosse League (NLL) when John Arlotta moved the Minnesota Swarm franchise from St. Paul, Minnesota, to Duluth, Georgia, and renamed the team to the Georgia Swarm.
 In the four (full) seasons in the Atlanta market, they have made the playoffs each year, including winning the National Lacrosse League Cup in 2017.

 Rugby union

 Atlanta is home to many rugby union clubs.
 On September 21, 2018, Major League Rugby, the top-level rugby union league in North America, announced that Atlanta was one of the expansion teams joining the league for the 2020 season.
 The team name Rugby ATL was revealed on February 26, 2019.
+In 2023, the team relocated to Los Angeles.

 Other rugby union teams include the Atlanta Harlequins, who ranked number two in the United States in Division 1 for women's clubs under USA Rugby, the governing body for rugby in the United States.
-From 2014 to 2016, the suburb of Kennesaw hosted the USA Women's Sevens, an event in the annual World Rugby Women's Sevens Series in the sevens version of the sport, but that event has since moved to Las Vegas.
+From 2014 to 2016, the suburb of Kennesaw hosted the USA Women's Sevens, an event in the annual World Rugby Women's Sevens Series in the sevens version of the sport, but that event has since moved, first to Las Vegas and now to Greater Los Angeles.

+Volleyball

+Atlanta is home to the Atlanta Vibe, a member of the Pro Volleyball Federation (PVF).
+Atlanta was named as the third PVF franchise on February 16, 2023, and later signed the first athlete to the league in Kentucky Wildcats' standout Leah Edmond.
+The team's official name and branding was announced on August 4, 2023, at the AVP Tour, Atlanta.
+The team, owned by Rally Volleyball's Colleen Craig - the league's only current female majority owner - played its inaugural season in 2024 at Gas South Arena in Duluth, Ga.